TIBCOSoftware/snappydata/docs/install.md

-# Provisioning SnappyData
+# Provisioning TIBCO ComputeDB

-SnappyData offers two editions of the product, SnappyData Community Edition, and SnappyData Enterprise Edition.
+TIBCO ComputeDB offers two editions of the product, SnappyData Community Edition, and TIBCO ComputeDB Enterprise Edition.

 The SnappyData Community Edition is Apache 2.0 licensed.
 It is a free, open-source version of the product that can be downloaded by anyone.
 The Enterprise Edition includes several additional capabilities that are closed source and only available as part of a licensed subscription.